$276M settlement reached in Alabama opioid cases - NewsBreak

 MONTGOMERY, Ala.
 (WHNT) – The state of Alabama has reached settlements with three companies that manufacture and distribute pharmaceuticals for their role in exacerbating the opioid crisis in the state.

-Alabama Attorney General Steve Marshall made the announcement Tuesday that between the three settlements Alabama would receive almost $276 million from Endo Pharmaceutical, Johnson & Johnson and McKesson.Mobile murder victim lives on in others through organ donation
+Alabama Attorney General Steve Marshall made the announcement Tuesday that between the three settlements Alabama would receive almost $276 million from Endo Pharmaceutical, Johnson & Johnson and McKesson.Toyota announces $222 million investment for Huntsville plant

 Attorney General Marshall remarked, “These three settlement agreements affirm my decision to decline participation in the national opioid settlements, which did not adequately acknowledge the unique harm that Alabamians have endured and would have redirected millions of dollars to bigger states that experienced a less severe impact.”